 The block ack parameters and block ack timeout value for any block ack agreement on each TID.

-The next SN to be assigned for DL individually addressed Data frame of each TID.
+The next SN to be assigned for DL individually addressed Data frames of each TID.

 The latest duplicate receiver cache for each TID without block ack agreement.